JulieWoolie/RoyalGrenadier/README.md

 **Requires Java 11+ and Paper**

-All classes in net.forthecrown.grenadier are considered API.
-While classes in net.forthecrown.royalgrenadier are considered internal and shouldn't be used unless neccessary.
+Mojang created a command engine called Brigadier that's been in use since 1.13.
+Neither Spigot nor Paper have implemented this engine, so I've done it for them lol.

+###### Initially created for the ForTheCrown minecraft server

-## Using the RoyalGrenadier in a project
+## Using Grenadier
-Unfortunately there isn't currently a maven repository for this project.
+Using Grenadier is easy.

-To use the RoyalGrenadier, you'll have to download the jar and add it as a dependency, and add it to your server's plugins as well.
+Download the remapped jar and add it to your dependencies.
+Then go to the [Brigadier Repo](https://github.com/Mojang/brigadier) and get Mojang's Brigadier as well.

-To get Brigadier itself, head over to the [Brigadier repo](https://github.com/Mojang/brigadier) and get the dependency from there.

-## Usage
-Check out the [Wiki](https://github.com/BotulToxin/RoyalGrenadier/wiki/Creating-a-command) for info on creating commands.
+There is no maven repository for Grenadier at the moment.

+To learn how to create commands with Grenadier, check out the [Wiki](https://github.com/BotulToxin/RoyalGrenadier/wiki/Creating-a-command)

+After you've created a plugin with Grenadier you can either shade the remapped standalone jar into your plugin, or use the grenadier plugin on your server.